sanamumer/Scaffold-Eth-2-BuildBear/README.md

 yarn deploy
 ```

-This command deploys a test smart contract to the BuildBear Sandbox.
-The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
-You can also customize the deploy script.
+This command deploys smart contracts to your BuildBear Sandbox.
+You can find the contracts in the packages/hardhat/contracts directory and modify them to fit your needs.
+The yarn deploy command utilizes the deploy script located in packages/hardhat/deploy to handle the deployment process on the network.
+This script is also customizable.

+Please Note:
+The `Aave` and `Swap` contracts leverage the Mainnet protocols within the sandbox.
+Currently, they are configured for the `Ethereum Mainnet` contract address.
+If you're creating your sandbox from a different chain, you'll need to provide the following:

+- `pool` address in the `aave contract` for the corresponding chain [Aave contract address](https://docs.aave.com/developers/deployed-contracts/v3-mainnet)
+- `SwapRouter` address in the `swap contract` for the corresponding chain [Uniswap contract address](https://docs.uniswap.org/contracts/v3/reference/deployments)

 1. On a second terminal, start your NextJS app: